samir-s-hassan/samir-s-hassan/README.md

 ## Hi there 👋

-I'm Samir, a third-year Computer Science and Business student at Lehigh University.
+I'm Samir, a fourth-year (senior) Computer Science and Business student at Lehigh University.
 I like to code a lot 😎

 ### 👨‍💻 I enjoy working with